deekoder/test/docs/faq.md

 ##### What operating systems and architecture does Minio support?

 ##### How does it compare to Amazon S3, Google Cloud Storage and Microsoft Blob Storage?
-Minio provides most of the features provided by these Object storage providers &  it supposts Amamzon S3 version4 signatures.One can run his/her own buisness using Minio and compete against the above mentioned providers.
+Minio provides most of the features provided by these Object storage providers &  it supposts Amamzon S3 version4 signatures.One can run his/her own business using Minio and compete against the above mentioned providers.

 ##### Is there a hosted version of Minio server like Amazon S3 service?
 No